 The Rest of the House - You will make many decisions that will affect the finished square footage cost of your home.
 For example, stucco and slate roofs are more expensive than siding and asphalt shingles.
 Hybrids — part timber frame, part stick built — may reduce the overall project cost.
 Consider timber framing the public areas, such as great rooms and living areas, while using SIPs to build the wings.

 Timber framing is only one part of the overall cost of your entire structure, whether commercial or residential.
 To help you understand the many aspects you may encounter, click here to download a Construction Cost Planning Worksheet for estimating and tracking your costs.

 What is the difference between reclaimed timber, seasoned and green timber?

 Reclaimed timber is salvaged from older structures such as large warehouses and port buildings.
 Because of age, reclaimed timbers are dry and won’t shrink or check (crack) as much as green material.
-Reclaimed timbers sometimes can be found in large sizes and longer lengths because of the spans that were built in the older structures.
-After planing, the timbers retain signs of their previous life.
+Reclaimed timbers can sometimes be found in large sizes and longer lengths because of the spans that were built in the older structures.
+After planning, the timbers retain signs of their previous life.
 The cost of reclaimed timber is generally higher than green timber due to the labor involved in acquiring it.
 Green (unseasoned) timber is the more commonly used in timber frame structures.
-Green timbers are available in many different species of woods and tends to be less expensive than reclaimed material.
-Checking and shrinkage occurs in the timber as part of the natural drying process although timber framers have methods and materials to keep shrinkage to a minimum.
+Green timbers are available in many different species of woods and tend to be less expensive than reclaimed material.
+Checking and shrinkage occur in the timber as part of the natural drying process, although timber framers have methods and materials to keep shrinkage to a minimum.
 Shrinkage should not adversely affect the joinery or cause any structural weakness.
-Some information provided by the Timber Frame Business Council of which Blue Ridge Timberwrights is a Founding Sustaining Member.
+Some information was provided by the Timber Frame Business Council, of which Blue Ridge Timberwrights is a Founding Sustaining Member.